knekvasil/N.F.L.F.S.A/README.md

 }
 ```

-Functionality can easily be expanded to process multiple weeks or years at a time.
+Currently, data is only grabbed per individual week, but functionality can easily be expanded to process multiple weeks or years at a time.

 ### Notice